Rachel T. Kimbro, Ph.D.

 - Poverty and Inequality

-Rachel Tolbert Kimbro and Justin Denney.
+Rachel Tolbert Kimbro and Justin T. Denney.
+2013.
 “Neighborhood Context and Racial/Ethnic Differences in Young Children’s Obesity: Structural Barriers to Interventions.”
-Forthcoming, Social Science & Medicine.
+Social Science & Medicine, 95:97-105.

 Daphne Hernandez and Rachel Tolbert Kimbro.
-2012.
+2013.
 “The Association Between Acculturation and Health Insurance Coverage for Immigrant Children from Socioeconomically Disadvantaged Regions of Origin.”
-Journal of Immigrant and Minority Health, forthcoming.
+Journal of Immigrant and Minority Health, 15(3): 453-461.

 Richard Carpiano and Rachel Tolbert Kimbro.
 2012.
 “Neighborhood Social Capital, Parenting Strain, and Personal Mastery among Female Primary Caregivers of Children.”
 Journal of Health and Social Behavior, 53(2): 232-247.